© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval farmstead, 450m north east of Berry Hills is a scheduled monument protected by Historic England under reference 1008436.
 View the official record →

-Medieval farmstead, 450m north east of Berry Hills is a deserted medieval settlement located in Northumberland.
+Medieval farmstead, 450m north east of Berry Hills, is a scheduled ancient monument in Northumberland comprising the remains of a medieval settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008436.

 Medieval farmstead, 450m north east of Berry Hills is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008436.